Moggers/beefy/README.md

 #### Assumptions
 N/A
 #### Test Steps
-Start software
+1. Start software
-Enter "PLACE 2,2,NORTH"
+2. Enter "PLACE 2,2,NORTH"
-Enter "REPORT"
+2. Enter "REPORT"
-Enter "RIGHT"
+3. Enter "RIGHT"
-Enter "REPORT"
+4. Enter "REPORT"
-Enter "RIGHT"
+5. Enter "RIGHT"
-Enter "REPORT"
+6. Enter "REPORT"
-Enter "RIGHT"
+7. Enter "RIGHT"
-Enter "REPORT"
+8. Enter "REPORT"

 #### Expected results
 Reports shall return in order, NORTH, RIGHT, SOUTH, WEST
+#### Expected results
+All commands state position at 2,2, in order they state bearing as NORTH, WEST, SOUTH, EAST
+### RIGHT tablecheck
+RIGHT shall fail and report failure if beefy is not yet on the board
+#### Preconditions
+None, test checks for graceful failure if preconditions are not met
+#### Assumptions
+N/A
+#### Test Steps
+1. Start Software
+2. Enter "RIGHT"
+#### Expected results
+Beefy shall complain it can't turn left as it is not on the table